Starovoitov/Exoplanet_classification/README.md

 # Exoplanets_prediction
-Classification of whether there are exoplanets for stars from Kepler telescope data (taken from https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data)
+Classification of whether there are exoplanets for stars against Kepler telescope data (taken from https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data)

 Trained by sklearn's model of perceptron in SGDClassifier